celery/celery/docs/faq.rst

 **Answer**:

-The worker rejects unknown tasks, messages with encoding errors and messages that doesn't contain the proper fields (as per the task message protocol).
+The worker rejects unknown tasks, messages with encoding errors and messages that don't contain the proper fields (as per the task message protocol).

 If it did not reject them they could be redelivered again and again, causing a loop.